 The Secret Letters of the Monk who sold his Ferrari by Robin Sharma

-I am not sure by design or by co-incidence, there is a very interesting part in the book related to food.
-Today there is a whole industry exists that wants to make you believe that you exist to eat and you must go out and eat and much as possible whenever you are in a new place.
-But in this journey the protagonist is always served pleasant home cooked food by his hosts.
+I am not sure by design or by coincidence, there is a very interesting part of the book related to food.
+Todahostsere is a whole industry exists that wants to make you believe that you exist to eat.
+And you must go out and eat.
+And as much as possible whenever you are in a new place.
+But in this journey, the protagonist is always served pleasant home cooked food by his hosts.
 The aromas of the freshly cooked food are aptly described.
 I think that plays a big part in bonding between the new friends.
-When one person makes a personal effort to feed the other, there are emotions that pass through the food, which is not what happened when you simply pay for the food.
+When one person makes a personal effort to feed the other, there are emotions that pass through the food.
+Which is not what happens when you simply pay for the food.

-I did read Robin Sharma’s first book years back when it came but I do not remember anything about it.
-In this book he comes across as a good storyteller, a storyteller who uses symbols and myths to convey his stories but at the same time in a very simple manner that can be understood by anyone.
+I did read Robin Sharma’s first book years back when it came.
+But I do not remember anything about it.
+In this book, Secret Letters of the Monk who sold his Ferrari he comes across as a good storyteller.
+A storyteller who uses symbols and myths to convey his stories.
+But at the same time in a very simple manner that can be understood by anyone.
 He is not writing for the literati but for the masses.

 Read Secret Letters of the Monk who sold his Ferrari if you think you are stuck in a life that you are not enjoying, that you do not find fulfilling like any other self-help book.
 Read it if you want a peep into some lesser-known cultures around the world.

 You may buy this book – The Secret Letters of the Monk who sold his Ferrari by Robin Sharma at Amazon.